The Cordon Bleu Waxbill

 Natural habitatThe savannas or low grasses with tangled undergrowth, thorn scrub country, dry acacia woodland regions, and cultivated areas (with bushes/shrubs/gardens) in villages or near roadsides of tropical Africa--mainly the southeastern regions where nests are built in thick thorn bushes.

 HabitsUsually form pairs which join in small flocks and may mix with firefinches or other waxbills.
 Cordon Bleus do not roost in nests at night unless they are incubating eggs or brooding young, although blue-breasted cordon bleus in captivity may sometimes roost in abandoned nests.
 Instead, they tend to sleep (and rest) "clumped" next to their mate on perches.
 They tend to only allo-preen their own mate, but may accept allo-preening from other small estrildids such as the Goldbreasted waxbill.
-Cordon Bleus drink by sucking up water, and many owners report that they love to bathe in water.
+Cordon Bleus appear to drink by "sucking" up water, and many owners report that they love to bathe in water.
 Feeds on the ground; sometimes takes fruits and insects (especially termites and ants) which may be taken in flight.
 In the wild, cordon bleus may nest near wasps' nests which is thought to offer protection against predators.

 Special considerationsThese somewhat delicate birds require a dry, somewhat warm (no cooler than 65°F [18°C]) environment to thrive, and should have access to sunlight or full spectrum lighting.
 Hens have a tendency to become egg bound (particularly first-year and old hens), especially if breeding indoors or in cold weather, so provide your pairs with adequate heat and a source of calcium.
 Cordon Bleu waxbills may suffer from intestinal parasites such as: gizzardworms (Acuaria spp.) and coccidiosis, and may benefit from a regular deworming program.
 Air sac mites are fairly common, and red-cheeked cordon bleus appear especially susceptible.
 "Skewbald" wing feathers (white primary flight feathers) may occur in red-cheeked cordon bleu fledglings and are not a true mutation but thought to be the result of malnutrition.
 Affected young will molt into normal colors as an adult.